junwatu/grid-sound-ambient/blogs/README.md

 ### IoT Data

-In this project we will use pre-made IoT data.
+In this project, we will use pre-made IoT data.
 The data is an array of sensor snapshots.
 Each object is a single time-stamped reading for a building zone.
-This data mimic real data condition from the IoT sensor.
+This data mimics real data conditions from the IoT sensor.

 ```json
 [